DataZombies/DBi/readme.md

 ## DBi handles all the work of creating a WebSQL database as well as local and session storage.

 DBi creates:
-- tables
+* tables
-- indices
+* indices
-- triggers
+* triggers
-- views
+* views

-…and populates the tables all from a single JSON file.
+...and populates the tables all from a single JSON file.

 ### Step 1 - Include the Script Tag in Your HTML5 Markup